Architect license requirements by state: A comprehensive guide

 Wyoming

-• A professional degree from an NAAB-accredited program for initial registration.
-CACB-accredited degrees or EESA Evaluations will be accepted.
+• A professional degree from a NAAB-accredited program is required for initial registration.
+Degrees from a CACB-accredited program or verified via an EESA evaluation are also accepted.

-• Completion of the AXP/IDP with AXP portfolio.
+• Completion of the National Council of Architectural Registration Boards (NCARB) Architectural Experience Program (AXP)/IDP with an AXP portfolio.

-• Proof of lawful presence form with citizenship verification.
+• Proof of lawful presence and citizenship verification as required by Wyoming state law.

 How NEXT helps architects and architecture businesses